MicrosoftDocs/ATADocs/ATPDocs/us-govt-gcc-high.md

 1. Configure a Directory Service account
 1. Download the new sensor agent package and copy the workspace key
 1. Make sure sensors have access to *.gcc.atp.azure.com (directly or through proxy)
-1. Uninstall existing sensor agents from the domain controllers, AD FS servers and AD CS servers
+1. Uninstall existing sensor agents from the domain controllers, AD FS servers, and AD CS servers
 1. [Reinstall sensors with the new workspace key](install-sensor.md#install-the-sensor)
 1. Migrate any settings after the initial sync (use the https://transition.security.microsoft.com portal in a separate browser session to compare)
 1. Eventually, delete the previous workspace (historical data will be lost)